What is Ginseng?

 Ginseng has also been used traditionally to strengthen the immune system, and several studies seem to verify this use of the herb.
-One study followed 39 people who were recovering from surgery for stomach cancer, treating them with 5,400 mg of ginseng daily for two years.
+One study followed 39 people who were recovering from surgery for stomach issues, treating them with 5,400 mg of ginseng daily for two years.
 Interestingly, these people had significant improvements in immune functions and a lower recurrence of symptoms.

 Furthermore, a study suggested that people who take ginseng could have up to a 35% higher chance of living disease-free for five years after curative surgery and up to a 38% higher survival rate compared to those not taking it.

-Has Potent Antioxidant and Anti-Inflammatory Properties
+Ginseng Has Potent Antioxidant and Anti-Inflammatory Properties

 Another factor contributing to ginseng’s health benefits is the beneficial antioxidant and anti-inflammatory properties.
 Some test-tube studies have shown that ginseng extracts and ginsenoside compounds could inhibit inflammation and increase antioxidant capacity in cells.

 For example, one test-tube study found that Korean red ginseng extract reduced inflammation and improved antioxidant activity is in skin cells from people with eczema.
 The results are promising in humans, as well.
 Another study investigated the effects of having 18 young male athletes take 2 grams of Korean red ginseng extract three times per day for seven days.
 The men then had levels of certain inflammatory markers tested after performing an exercise test.
 These levels were significantly lower than in the placebo group, lasting for up to 72 hours after testing.